samypr100/setup-dev-drive/README.md

 workspace drive letter.

 When an absolute path is provided, make sure it's located outside `${{ github.workspace }}` otherwise `workspace-copy` can cause issues.
+This action will raise an error in such cases.

 #### `drive-type`